 At the high school level, students may specialize in an area or explore a different art form each year.
 Electives offered include: drama, creative writing, art, music ensemble, and filmmaking.
 In addition, the wellness seminar is built into the weekly schedule, and trips to the farm occur with science classes for special study.

 Barbara has managed the farm for more than a decade, first as a volunteer.
 Barbara loves to collaborate with her colleagues to create farm curriculum that is meaningful to the students.
 In the short-term, Barbara wants “our children to spend a little time connecting with the natural world and the seasons.”
 In the long-term, her goal “is that they remember the idea that you can grow your own food, and that it tastes better, looks better, smells better, and it’s fun, too!”
-Barbara has two children at Waverly, Joe and Katie, both in 12th grade.
+Barbara’s two children, Joe and Katie, are Waverly graduates of the class of 2020.
 (Email)

 Jim teaches the music elective.
 Jim studied jazz guitar, vocal performance, and philosophy in college at Oberlin, Ohio.
 He also has a background in sound engineering, working in the Los Angeles studio scene for over 10 years.
 A working musician today, he has had experience touring in bands, working in sound studios, managing live concert sound events, and songwriting.
 His music has been licensed for film and television, most notably on the television show Sons of Anarchy.
 Currently, you can see Jim locally and on tour as The Jim Reynolds Band.
 During his time at Waverly, students have formed rock bands, woodwind quintets, string quartets, and several incarnations of a jazz band.
 Focused primarily on participation, Waverly students have a chance to explore all aspects of music and have many opportunities to get on stage and perform.
 (Email)